1830s: China

 China was ruled by the Daoguang Emperor of the Qing dynasty during the 1830s.
 The decade witnessed a rapid rise in the sale of opium in China, despite efforts by the Daoguang Emperor to end the trade.
-A turning point came in 1834, with the end of the monopoly of the British East India Company, leaving trade in the hands of private entrepreneurs.
+A turning point came in 1834, with the end of the monopoly of the East India Company, leaving trade in the hands of private entrepreneurs.
 By 1838, opium sales climbed to 40,000 chests.
 In 1839, newly appointed imperial commissioner Lin Zexu banned the sale of opium and imposed several restrictions on all foreign traders.
 Lin also closed the channel to Guangzhou (Canton), leading to the seizure and destruction of 20,000 chests of opium.
 The British retaliated, seizing Hong Kong on August 23 of that year, starting what would be known as the First Opium War.
 It would end three years later with the signing of the Treaty of Nanking in 1842.